julzaza/wildwitchherbs/_posts/2026-01-20-spring-equinox-across-cultures.md

 Mesoamerican cultures marked equinoxes through **architectural alignment**, not festival.

-At Chichén Itzá, light and shadow created serpent imagery on temple steps—**calendrical commands** signaling agricultural readiness and divine order.
+At Chichén Itzá, light and shadow created serpent imagery on temple steps: **calendrical commands** signaling agricultural readiness and divine order.

 These were not spectacles.
 They were **functional tools** for timing survival activities.